 A Miniature Schnauzer may be right for you.

 If you don't want to deal with...

-- Providing enough exercise and activities to keep them busy
+- Providing enough exercise and interesting activities to prevent boredom

 A Miniature Schnauzer may not be right for you.

 Keep in mind that the inheritance of temperament is less predictable than the inheritance of physical traits such as size or shedding.
 Temperament and behavior are also shaped by raising and training.

 - You can avoid some negative traits by choosing an ADULT dog from an animal shelter or rescue group.
 With an adult dog, you can easily see what you're getting, and plenty of adult Miniature Schnauzers have already proven themselves not to have negative characteristics.